kavi110/cleaningDataProject/codeBook.md

 ## Variables from the tidyData.txt

+#Subject

-#Subject: A numeric identifier for the subject of the study from 1 to 30
+A numeric identifier for the subject of the study from 1 to 30

+#Activity

-#Activity: There are 6 activities that the subjects did when readings were recorded.
+There are 6 activities that the subjects did when readings were recorded.
 	 *Walking
 	 *Walking upstairs